Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/01-shell-basics.md

 pwd
 ```

 To go back down the directory structure, we specified a directory that was in our current working directory (cd).
-This is called a **relative path**, since it is relative to our cd and will only work provided our cd is relative to the directory we are trying to reach in the way written in the command.
+This is called a **relative path**, since it is relative to our current directory and will only work provided our currect directory is relative to the directory we are trying to reach.

 Relative paths are contrasted to **absolute paths** which always starts with a '/' and will start at the root (highest level) of the directory tree, and work from wherever you are in the directory substructure.
 For example:
 ```bash